Eguana Technologies (CVE:EGT) Shares Down 35% – Should You Sell?

-Shares of Eguana Technologies Inc. (CVE:EGT – Get Free Report) traded down 35% during trading on Monday .
-The company traded as low as C$0.07 and last traded at C$0.07.
-313,269 shares changed hands during mid-day trading, an increase of 1,558% from the average session volume of 18,900 shares.
+Eguana Technologies Inc. (CVE:EGT – Get Free Report)’s stock price dropped 35% during trading on Tuesday .
+The stock traded as low as C$0.07 and last traded at C$0.07.
+Approximately 313,269 shares changed hands during trading, an increase of 1,558% from the average daily volume of 18,900 shares.
 The stock had previously closed at C$0.10.

 Eguana Technologies Trading Down 35.0%